-NUTRIA (the Spanish for "otter") is a MS-DOS hosted emulator for the ZX Spectrum 48K.
-Under the knowledge of the author and according to the information gathered in the popular ZX-site World of Spectrum, it is the oldest Speccy emulator for the PC, along with Z80 and JPP, that were released the same year (thanks to Martijn van der Heide for the info).
+NUTRIA (the Spanish for "otter") is a MS-DOS hosted emulator for the ZX Spectrum 48K that I developed in 1991.
+It is one of the oldest Speccy emulators made for PC (the oldest is the one by Pedro Gimeno, dated in 1989; also, according to the information gathered in the popular ZX-site World of Spectrum, there are others about the same age, such as Z80 and JPP -thanks to David and to Martijn van der Heide for all this info).

 I have sporadically written other software related to the ZX Spectrum since those days, such as a GIMP plug-in for converting RGB images into ZX-like ones and the ZX Ecosystem library for writing ZX-like programs for modern computers in C++.